Pute Text For Mac?

 Pute Text For Macbeth

 Wait, actually they no longer work in Outlook.
 Thanks to a relatively recent update to, the programs in that suite (like Outlook, Word, and Excel) no longer respect the shortcuts you’ve added in System Preferences > Keyboard > Text, which is kind of a bummer if you depend on those for emailing folks quickly.
 The somewhat good news is that the Office apps themselves have their own text replacement database as part of the feature.
-Text editor for mac os If you’ve already added text replacement shortcuts to macOS in System Preferences, you’ll need to re-enter them for Office, but since all of the Office apps share a unified text replacement database, you’ll only need to do it once.
+If you’ve already added text replacement shortcuts to macOS in System Preferences, you’ll need to re-enter them for Office, but since all of the Office apps share a unified text replacement database, you’ll only need to do it once.
 So let’s go over how to use text replacements in Office for Mac!
 We’re using for our example screenshots but the steps are the same in other Office apps like Word.